glassyeyedfish/c8/README.md

-# chip-8
+# c8
-Some Chip-8 stuff.
+A Chip-8 interpreter written with SDL2 in C.